 Lead time: 6 to 8 weeks

 Ola P Arm Chair by Midj in Italy | Modern Stacking Steel Chair Ola P chair design Paolo Vernie for Midj in Italy: modern dining chair with arms, four legs...

 Ola S Chair by Midj in Italy | Modern Stacking Steel Chair Ola S chair design Paolo Vernie for Midj in Italy: modern dining side chair with four legs and...

 Midj Nenè S Outdoor Chair Midj Nenè, stacking chair with four legs frame, made in polypropylene.
-Nenè is suitable for outdoor use, available in seven different colors and stackable up to...
+Nenè is suitable for outdoor use, available in different colors and stackable up to eight...